tomwhartung/artsyvisions.com/Site/content/static/content/VISIONS-HOW_TO.md

 - No first person or links in `card_content_html`
 - First person OK but still no links in `card_first_person_html`
-- The following fields are optional, fill in values, if desired just for fun:
+- The following fields are optional, fill in values, if desired, just for fun:
   - `author`
   - `date`
   - `disclosure_text`
   - `disclosure_btn_text`

+## Step 3.
+Story and Footnotes

+### Links

+- Use minimal links
+  - Save the wikipedia, imdb, youtube, and fan site links for the stories at SeeOurMinds.com
+- Affiliate links
+  - Use these exclusively, if at all possible
+  - Unsure what these will look like at this time
+- SeeOurMinds.com links
+  - Certainly are acceptable
+  - Remember this the only place where they can see the score
+  - Make adding affiliate links to these pages a high priority

-## Format and Content of Visions
+### Format and Content of Visions

+## Step 4.
+Publish

+The name of the newly-published file should have a numerical prefix higher than the others in the visions directory, so that it will show up at the top of the pages in which it appears.

+## Step 5.
+Deploy

+This part of the process is outside the scope of this document.